 The first generation of adults that left Egypt were not allowed to enter the promised land.
-The second generation, the men younger than 20, did eventually enter the Promised Land with Joshua and Caleb.
+The second generation, the men younger than 20, did eventually enter the Promised Land.
 This second generation maybe a type for the New Testament second generation, those who have been born again through baptism in water and the Holy Spirit.

 As mentioned above, the stories of Judah in the Old Testament and Judas in the New provide another interesting parallel.
 Judah in the Old Testament suggests that Joseph should be sold into slavery (Genesis 37:26-27).
 The price was twenty pieces of silver.
 Judas in the New Testament sells Christ for the famous thirty pieces of silver.